 - Discuss how service level targets stack up against the costs associated with delivering varying levels of service.
 For example, a slightly lower service level target might make a considerable IT and business saving with a minimal impact of perceived service.

 This page only scratches the surface of what ITSM is, but hopefully it has given you an appreciation of what’s involved and how it can help.
-If you wish to read more about ITSM, then please read our ITSM-focused blogs.
+If you wish to read more about ITSM, then please check out the site.

 Want to receive other best practice and informative articles like this one direct to your inbox?
 Why not sign up for our monthly newsletter?